CLI Scripts in a Nette Application

 > git add bin/script.php --chmod=+x

-I haven't found some elegant automated solution for this, but something like .gitattributes would be nice.
+I haven't found any elegant automated solution yet.
+Something like .gitattributes would be nice.

-Using shebang on Windows is fine.
-PHP interpreter is ready for it and skips the shebang line.
-The problem here is with including files.
-If you need to call something like require 'bin/script.php'; the shebang line will be written to stdout.
+Using shebang on Windows doesn't cause any issues.
+The PHP interpreter is prepared for it and skips the shebang line.
+However, there's a problem with including files.
+If you consider calling require 'bin/script.php';, the shebang line will be printed to standard output, and that’s an issue.

 > bin/script # shorter